MoiraeSoftware/myriad/README.md

 ## Plugins

-Plugins for Myriad are supplied by simply including the nuget package in your project.
+Plugins for Myriad are supplied by including the nuget package in your project.
 The nuget infrastructure supplies the necessary MSBuild props and targets so that the plugin is used by Myriad automatically.
 Following the source for the fields plugin can be used as reference until more details about authoring plugins is created.

 ### Using external Plugins